zio/zio-http/docs/dsl/http.md

 ### Handler.text

-Creates an `Handler` that always responds with the same plain text.
+Creates a `Handler` that always responds with the same plain text.

 ```scala mdoc:silent
 Handler.text("Text Response")